Locally Prominent Semantic Features

 Highly Visible Nighttime Landmarks and Audible Landmarks

-Another approach to Finding Locally Prominent Semantic Features means using senses that could help landmarks stand out.
+Another approach to Finding Locally Prominent Semantic Features means using senses to help locally7 prominent landmarks stand out.

 The navigation computer can select, based at least in part on context data associated with a location on a path, including a plurality of locations, at least one landmark for use in navigation at the location.
 For example, the navigation computer can determine a context, including the time of day, season, and amount of traffic proximate to a vantage point.
 Based on, for example, context indicating that night has fallen, the navigation computer can select a landmark that becomes illuminated and not cloaked in darkness.